syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## UL - UnOrdered List Tag

 The UnOrdered List tag defines the start of a bulleted list.
 HTMLUI supports the bullets of the following shapes: Circle, Square and Disc.
-The unordered list contains the &lt;li&gt; items as its child elements.
-Each &lt;li&gt; element define a list item.
+The unordered list contains the <li> items as its child elements.
+Each <li> element define a list item.
 The type attribute is used to choose the required bulleting style.